Provide funding to support Salmon Recovery Funding Board projects intended to improve Chinook and forage fish.

 - Critically important but costly estuary restoration work that can increase Chinook production in the near term should be evaluated and prioritized.
 Any estuary selected for restoration should be a high-priority Chinook salmon estuary and identified as being important for the Southern Residents.
 Possible estuaries to focus on are the Chehalis, Dungeness, Elwha, Green-Duwamish, Nisqually, Nooksack, Puyallup, Skagit, Skokomish, Snohomish, Stillaguamish, and the mouth of the Columbia River.

-- In 2021, the Legislature revised state law (Revised Codes of Washington 77.55.480 and 43.21C, to simplify the environmental permitting process for certain salmon recovery projects.
+- In 2021, the Legislature passed House Bill 1382, which simplifies the environmental permitting process for certain salmon recovery projects.
 The bill creates a Habitat Recovery Pilot Program for habitat restoration projects that meet specific criteria, creating a consultation and review process for pilot projects.
 Qualifying projects may be exempt from some permitting processes.

 - Funding was dedicated to providing additional staff to process more Clean Water Act certifications and fish passage project permits, which will aid in the timely completion of restoration projects.

-- In 2021, the Salmon Recovery Funding Board adopted a policy enabling it to target $3.7 million to projects that benefit Chinook salmon vital to Southern Residents.
+- The Salmon Recovery Funding Board adopted a targeted investment policy in 2021 enabling it to target $3.7 million for projects that benefit Chinook salmon vital to Southern Residents.

 - The Legislature gave the Washington Department of Fish and Wildlife funding for Payments in Lieu of Taxes, which compensates counties for the loss of local property taxes on lands the department bought to protect critical wildlife habitat and outdoor recreation opportunities.

-- Funding was increased for salmon habitat restoration.
-It is important to note that only 20 percent of salmon recovery is being funded and the State is not keeping pace with the need.
+- Increased funding for salmon habitat restoration.
+Currently, only 20 percent of salmon recovery is being funded.
+The State is not keeping pace with the need.
+See the list of salmon recovery projects planned in the state.

 The Recreation and Conservation Office’s analysis of 10 years of project data shows that more than 80 percent of projects funded in the Puget Sound Acquisition and Restoration, Salmon Recovery, and Estuary and Salmon Restoration Program benefit Chinook salmon, the most important prey for Southern Residents.